aristanetworks/avd/ansible_collections/arista/avd/roles/eos_designs/docs/data-models.md

 - Only out-of-band management is supported.
 - Only a single IPv4 management subnet is supported across the lab.
 - Management IP addresses in the lab and production must currently match.
 - Each node must have a static `mgmt_ip`.
-Empty management IPs and `mgmt_ip: dhcp` are not supported.
+Unset management IPs and `mgmt_ip: dhcp` are not supported.
 - `digital_twin.mgmt_ip` is not currently used by the Containerlab topology generator.
-Containerlab topology generation uses the node `mgmt_ip` values from the AVD fabric facts.
+Instead, topology generation uses each node `mgmt_ip` value from the AVD fabric facts.
 - The generated topology includes fabric nodes and point-to-point fabric links.
 Connected endpoints and non-point-to-point links are not modeled.
 - The generated topology sets `prefix: ""` intentionally to preserve the original AVD hostnames.
 - The generated topology currently defaults to `arista_ceos` with `image: arista/ceos:latest`.
-Please setup your lab environment accordingly or update the generated topology file when required.
+Please set up your lab environment accordingly, or update the generated topology file if needed.

-> WARNING: Make sure that your lab environment is isolated from production!
-The management addresses will be re-used and it's important to take necessarily precausions to avoid pushing configs to a wrong place.
+> WARNING: Make sure your lab environment is isolated from production.
+The management addresses are reused, so take the necessary precautions to avoid pushing configurations to the wrong environment.

 Containerlab startup configs are intentionally duplicated under `documentation/fabric/init-configs/`.
 These files are copies of the generated intended configs and make the topology self-contained and stable to launch without depending on repository-relative paths.
-Since lab and production management IPs must currently match, AVD does not rewrite the management addressing in those configs for Containerlab.
+Since the lab and production management IPs must currently match, AVD does not rewrite the management addressing in those configs for Containerlab.

 The generated topology file is written to `{{ documentation_dir }}/fabric/{{ fabric_name }}-topology.clab.yml`.
 The generated intended configs remain under `{{ output_dir }}/configs/<hostname>.cfg`, and the Containerlab startup-config copies are written to `{{ documentation_dir }}/fabric/init-configs/<hostname>.cfg`.